LukasTsunami/ZSSN/README.md

 ### Mainly, it have four responsibilities: Take requests, filter them, delegate them to service, respond back to client
 * It is responsible to gets client request and perform some actions in it before send it to Service Layer
   - Validate request params with strong params
-  - Break url in to pieces that it can get the filters, pagination, order, relashionship filters and content negociation along it and knows exactly what the client needs
+  - Break url in to pieces that it can get the filters, pagination, sort, relashionship filters and content negociation along it and knows exactly what the client needs
   - Calls a DataMapper which will map the request in a Data Transfer Object (DTO), with only the required data.
   - Delegate to the proper part the request with DTO.
 There is a service for each request domain.
 * Respond back to clients